thedod/whatmail/README.md

 ### The TipWire branch ([see demo](https://swatwt.com/tipwire/))

+**update:** I've received some feedback (feel free to [contribute yours](https://swatwt.com/tipwire/)).
+I keep track of it at [the wiki](https://github.com/thedod/whatmail/wiki/tipwire).
+I'm having second thoughts whether TipWire is such a good idea :(

 While Whatmail is a general-purpose contact for script (and gpgme encryption only comes as an option), TipWire is a special-purpose form intended for communication between a `source` (a casual user) and a `desk` (a person or a team with enough skills to read gpg mail, and enough resources to run this form